 Here are the best free co-parenting apps you can get.
 The reviews explain how each app, tool or method works and why it is good for separated or divorced parents.

-The top 5 apps, tools or methods work brilliantly and they won’t cost you a cent.
+The top 5 apps, tools or methods work brilliantly and won’t cost you a cent.
 Each one does a different thing.
 To set yourself up for smooth co-parenting, you could consider using most or all of them.

 Gmail!
 That's right.
 We all know about it and most of us use it.
 Gmail is the world's most popular email app.